Meet Attorney Gary S. Graifman Esq. – Partner

 Accolades and Associations

 Mr. Graifman has served as Chairman of the Employment Law Committee of the Rockland County Bar Association.
-He has been selected by Super Lawyers Magazine as one of New Jersey’s Super Lawyers 2010-2013.
+He has been selected by Super Lawyers Magazine as one of New Jersey’s Super Lawyers 2010, 2011, 2012, 2013 and 2014.
 Mr. Graifman has also served as counsel to, and was a founder of, the Private Art Dealers Association, a trade organization of fine art dealers.
 He is also a member of the Class Action Committee of the New Jersey State Bar Association.

 Mr. Graifman is admitted to practice before the State Courts of New York and New Jersey, the United States Federal Courts in the Southern District of New York, the Eastern District of New York, the District of New Jersey, the United States Court of Appeals for the Second Circuit, Third Circuit and Eighth Circuit.
 He has also been admitted for the purpose of litigating particular cases in various other jurisdictions including: the Federal Courts for the Northern District of California, the Southern District of Florida, the Middle District of Florida, the Eastern District of Michigan; the Eastern District of Tennessee; and the District of Nevada.